The Definitive Guide to Influencer Marketing

 Depending on your campaign, influencers may have also generated other types of output.
 If their content encourages some other type of call-to-action, you may need to assess some other metrics, like:

 Measuring your results isn’t anything groundbreaking, though it can take up some time.
-As we said above, set up a spreadsheet to enter all your investment input and your results output.
+As we said above, set up a spreadsheet to enter all your investment input and the output of your results.
 Make sure your team members know where the data is being stored and how the spreadsheet is formatted to avoid any confusion or mistakes.

 You can get likes and comments directly from Instagram, or ask the influencer for their data from Instagram Insights.
 As for impressions, that info isn’t public, so you’ll have to request influencers’ Insights metrics.